⏳ 16 min read · Last updated: August 2026

 Finding aphids on hydroponic herbs caught me off guard during my first winter growing basil indoors.
 I assumed pests were an outdoor gardening problem.
-I walked past my countertop system, brushed against a leaf, and noticed my fingers felt sticky.
+Then I walked past my countertop system, brushed against a leaf, and noticed my fingers felt sticky.
 When I turned the stem over, a cluster of tiny green bugs stared back at me.
-You invest time checking pH and mixing nutrients, so seeing pests draining life from your plants is genuinely aggravating.
-Indoor systems offer bugs a sheltered paradise free from wind and natural predators.
+You invest time checking pH and mixing nutrients, so watching pests drain the life out of your plants is genuinely aggravating.
+Indoor systems, unfortunately, offer bugs a sheltered paradise free from wind and natural predators.

 🧺 Why Treating Aphids on Hydroponic Herbs Is Different

-Treating aphids on hydroponic herbs requires a different approach than spraying outdoor soil gardens.
+Treating aphids on hydroponic herbs takes a different approach than spraying an outdoor soil garden.
 You share your apartment air with these plants, so harsh chemical pesticides are out of the question.
-You also have sensitive nutrient reservoirs sitting inches from the leaves, and a clumsy spray job ruins your water chemistry and stresses the roots.
-This guide covers how to isolate the problem, wash the foliage safely, and get your indoor garden back to producing clean harvests.
+You also have a sensitive nutrient reservoir sitting inches below the leaves, and a clumsy spray job ruins your water chemistry while stressing the roots.
+So this guide covers how to isolate the problem, wash the foliage safely, and get your indoor garden back to producing clean harvests.
+If you are still setting up, the complete apartment hydroponics beginner guide covers the equipment side first.

 - Isolate infested plants in a different room the moment you spot sticky leaves.

-- Wash aphids off under a sink faucet before trying any sprays.
+- Wash aphids off under a sink faucet before you try any spray at all.

-- Cover your net cups with plastic to keep soap out of the EC 1.5 nutrient water.
+- Cover your net cups with plastic so soap never reaches the EC 1.5 nutrient water.

 - Dilute insecticidal soap to 1 teaspoon per quart of water for indoor use.